DaedalicEntertainment/qt-coding-conventions/README.md

 12.3. _Use proprietary types, such as `QString` or `QList` where possible.
 This avoids unnecessary and repeated type conversion while interacting with the Qt framework APIs._

-12.4. _Test whether a pointer is a `nullptr` before dereferencing it._
+12.4. _Test whether a pointer is valid before dereferencing it._

 ## 13. Exceptions